TomasHubelbauer/modern-office-git-diff/doc/tasks.md

 > Planned development:

-- Extend the pre-commit PowerShell script to process all modern Office files in repository, not just `Title.docx`
+- Require and invoke PowerShell on Unix and run the PowerShell pre-commit hook script
-- Decide whether to require PowerShell on Unix also or rewrite the PowerShell pre-commit hook in Bash for that
+- Delete `$officeFile.git` directories without matching files where encountered